 (1) Participation in championships is restricted to athletes, who:

 1. meet the starting requirements of their international union,

 2. belong to a national sports organisation that is a member of the USPE,

-3. actually provide police service at the time of the championship or
+3. actually is a member of police organisation/force at the time of the championship or

 4. are police students at a public police academy,